misrab/archive2.misrab.github.io/_drafts/neural2.md

 In our last post we spoke about the general context of neural networks, namely machine learning algorithms.
-The problem being solved is one of abstracting rule definitions in solving a problem.
+The problem being solved is one of abstracting rule definitions in solving a problem away from the programmer.

-We also noted that neural networks might stand out in their ability to identify useful feature transformations, which would serve the purpose of our desired "abstraction" after all.
+We also noted that neural networks might stand out in their ability to identify useful feature transformations automatically, which would serve this overarching purpose.

 Here I'll describe the fundamentals of neural network architecture, and why this architecture might be useful.

+## Universality

+Let start by examining what a neural network can theoretically do.
+Remember, the problem at hand is to take "some" input, and say something useful about it.
+We might want to group some inputs together, for example.
+In the extreme, most fine-grained case, we might want to distinguish between _every_ possible input.
+All other problems are a subset of this extreme case.
+So let's see if a neural network can do this.

+## Non-linearity

-## Architecture
+## Notation

-  - include nonlinearity here

 ## Layers